RMI-PACTA/PACTA_analysis/README.md

  - Do frequent updates of the code by your github desktop

 ## Data Requirements
-The evaluation requires input data that is provided by Asset Resoluation (https://asset-resolution.com/).
+The evaluation requires input data that is provided by Asset Resolution (https://asset-resolution.com/).
 If you are working in a collaboration with the 2DII, the 2DII possibly will allocate the necessary data files as a zip file.
 Unzip the data and save it a folder, that will later be refered to as data_location

 ## Workflow